SGM GOAL / Materials Science and Engineering

 Since 2004: R&D Manager at Sumica Polymer Compounds

-"After completing my studies at the University Institute of Technology, I spent two years at the University Institute of Applied Sciences in Marseille, specializing in organic materials.
+“After completing my studies at the IUT, I spent two years at the IUP Materials in Marseille, specializing in organic materials.

-My job consists of formulating, providing technical support to our sales department, and promoting our product range from a technical standpoint to automotive manufacturers and leading equipment suppliers.
-I also advise our management on technical choices for machinery and problem solving.
+My job involves formulating products, providing technical support to our sales department, and promoting our product range from a technical perspective to automakers and Tier 1 suppliers.
+I also advise our management on technical machine selection and problem-solving.

-My studies at the IUT first allowed me to learn about most of the analysis techniques used today in our field of activity.
-I also acquired a multidisciplinary education, which allows me to communicate with some of our customers when changing materials (e.g., from metal to plastics).
-The courses in composites and RDM also taught me a lot.
+My education at the IUT first allowed me to learn most of the analytical techniques used today in our field.
+I also received a multidisciplinary education, which enables me to communicate effectively with certain clients during material transitions (e.g., from metal to plastics); the courses in composites and RDM were also very beneficial to me.”

-Cyril – 1999: Site Director, Sagem Toulouse, Sagem SAFRAN Group
+Cyril – 1999: Site Manager at Sagem Toulouse, Sagem SAFRAN Group

 2015: Green Belt Certification – Lean 6 Sigma